 - Copper One Penny Token, minted by W.J.
 Taylor, London.
 Issued by T.F.
 Merry & Co, General Merchants, Toowoomba, Queensland, circa 1863.
 A short biography of Merry by F. Simpson was published in the Australian Coin Review, September 1970.
 According to Simpson, Merry was born on 1 March 1829 in England.
 Migrating to Australia in 1851, he worked as a a Draper's assistant in Hobart, before moving to Brisbane, where he established a store which he later sold.
 Some time later he moved to Toowoomba and established himself as a general merchant, he opened branches of his business in Warwick, Stanthorpe, Goondawindi and other Queensland locations.
 He was one of the first directors of the co-operative store J.P.
 Barnes & Co., which still existed as the Barnes Co-op in 1970.

 - A round copper token (34 mm diameter).
 The token design featuring the name, business and Town of the issuer: T.F.
 Merry & Co. general merchants, Toowoomba and on the reverse a Coat of Arms consisting of a central shield below a Rising Sun and supported by an emu at left and kangaroo at right all resting on a ribbon with the motto ADVANCE AUSTRALIA.
 The shield is quartered and contains: upper left - a golden fleece; upper right - a three-masted sailing ship; lower left - a bull standing facing left; lower right a anchor.
-There is the number 372 written in ink twice on the obverse fields, an attempt seems to have been made to remove these by abrasion.
+This token has been cleaned (resulting in fine general surface pitting) and has been varnished.

 - Acquisition Information: